Taking the SAT or ACT test is hard. But sometimes, dealing with the results is even harder.

 Superscoring the ACT

 Where the SAT has two sections, the ACT has four: Math, Science, Reading, and English.
 In each section, a student can score between 1 and 36.
-Then, instead of the scores being added (like in the SAT), the composite is the average of the scores, and these scores can be rounded up to the next number (.5 and up).
+Then, instead of the scores being added (like in the SAT), the composite is the average of the section scores, and those scores can be rounded up to the next number (.5 and up).
 Therefore, the composite score will also end up being between 1 and 36.

 - The first time, the student gets a 23 in reading, 26 in math, 28 in English, and 29 in science.
 Composite score: 27 (rounded up from 26.5)